microsoft/vscode-wiki/Adopting-Multi-Root-Workspace-APIs.md

 This wiki page explains the impact of the new multi-root-workspace feature on extensions.
 You will learn the concepts, new APIs and understand if and how to make your extension ready for multi-root-workspace support.

 A multi-root workspace is a new way how to work with VS Code.
-At its core, it allows to open multiple folders in the same instance from any location that is accessible on disk.
+At its core, it allows opening multiple folders in the same instance from any location that is accessible on disk.
 All parts of the VS Code user interface adapt to the number of folders opened, e.g. the file explorer will show all folders in a single tree and the full-text search will search across all folders.
 It is in the best interest of the users that extensions also adapt to supporting multiple folders.

 ![explorer](https://user-images.githubusercontent.com/900690/30064942-9dc2e608-9253-11e7-9f01-5b18f3e90065.png)